larsid/netfl/README.md

 **FogFL** is a plugin that extends **Fogbed** by integrating the **Flower** framework, enabling the execution of Federated Learning experiments in Fog/Edge environments.
 This integration allows seamless deployment and management of distributed machine learning tasks across edge and fog nodes, enhancing **Fogbed's** capabilities for federated learning simulations.

-## Running a Distributed Experiment
+## Running a Distributed Experiment with Fogbed

 FogFL simplifies the execution of distributed Federated Learning experiments by automatically setting up and managing the required infrastructure.
 This includes configuring multiple clients and a central server across different nodes or containers, simulating a distributed environment.
 Fogbed handles the orchestration, allowing you to focus on running and monitoring your experiment.